oauth-wg/draft-ietf-oauth-attestation-based-client-auth/draft-ietf-oauth-attestation-based-client-auth.md

 A Client Attestation may be used as a (additional) security signal towards an Authorization Server or Resource Server.
 This may provide additional assurance about the client's authenticity, integrity, state or other information contained in the Client Attestation.
 When used at the Authorization Server, the Client Attestation may appear alongside existing OAuth 2 Client Authentication mechanisms.

 An Authorization Server or Resource Server MAY signal a requirement to Clients for presenting a Client Attestation and its Proof of Possession as an additional security signal alongside the regular request.
-A server signals this demand by including the `client_attestation_required` metadata parameter with the boolean value `true` in its published metadata, as defined in {{RFC8414}} for the Authorization Server and in {{RFC9728}} for the Resource Server.
-When the parameter is omitted or set to `false`, presenting a Client Attestation as an additional security signal is OPTIONAL.
-When a server has signalled `client_attestation_required` with the value `true`, a Client SHOULD include the Client Attestation and its Proof of Possession in its requests to that server.
-If a request that is required to carry a Client Attestation does not contain one, or contains one that could not be successfully verified, the server MAY refuse the request and return the `invalid_client_attestation` error as defined in [](#errors).
+A server signals this demand by including the `client_attestation_required` metadata parameter in its published metadata, as defined in {{RFC8414}} for the Authorization Server and in {{RFC9728}} for the Resource Server.
+The value of `client_attestation_required` is a JSON array of case-sensitive strings, each identifying a Proof of Possession mechanism that the server accepts, as registered in the "OAuth Client Attestation Proof-of-Possession Mechanisms" registry established by this specification (see [](#pop-mechanisms)).
+A server MUST NOT include a mechanism it does not accept, and the array MUST NOT be empty when the parameter is present.

+When the parameter is omitted, presenting a Client Attestation as an additional security signal is OPTIONAL and the Client MAY use any Proof of Possession mechanism supported by the server.
+When the parameter is present, a Client SHOULD include the Client Attestation and its Proof of Possession in its requests to that server, and the Client MUST use one of the listed Proof of Possession mechanisms.
+If a request that is required to carry a Client Attestation does not contain one, contains one that could not be successfully verified, or uses a Proof of Possession mechanism not listed in `client_attestation_required`, the server MAY refuse the request and return the `invalid_client_attestation` error as defined in [](#errors).

+This specification registers the following two Proof of Possession mechanisms:

+- `attestation_pop_jwt`: The Proof of Possession is a dedicated Client Attestation PoP JWT as defined in [](#client-attestation-pop-jwt) ("normal mode").
+- `dpop`: The Proof of Possession is a DPoP proof serving as the combined Proof of Possession as defined in [](#dpop-combined-mode) ("DPoP combined mode").

 The following example demonstrates usage of the client attestation mechanism in a PAR request as defined in {{RFC9126}} alongside client_secret (with extra line breaks for display purposes only):